westonstearns/courses-googlevis-weston/chapter1.md

 # Load in the yearly GDP data frame for each country as 'gdp'
 gdp <-

-# Load in the yearly population data frame for each country as 'population'
+# The variable 'population' has been pre-loaded.
+Inspect it with head() and/or tail()

 ```